sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 <img src="img/gamuts.jpg">
 </p>

-A *VFX pull* involves "pulling" select film plates from the conform and sending them to VFX so they can add their magic to them.
+These ACES interchange OpenEXR files, called ACES2065-1 or AP0, are therefore the perfect container for the high-quality files, retaining all of the quality of the original camera RAW at a resonable file size.
+These are then passed to DI for the grade, or are sent to VFX in what is known as a *VFX pull*.
+This involves "pulling" select film plates from the conform and sending them to VFX so they can add their magic to them.
 Let's take a look at that process in detail:

 ### <a name="require"></a>VFX Pull requirements:

 - **Debayering to OpenEXR.** VFX pulls should be debayered from the original RAW camera files and exported as 16-bit EXR in the ACES AP0 interchange format (ACES2065-1) with PIZ compression.
 Netflix Studios has a great [step-by-step guide for Resolve](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360002088888-Color-Managed-Workflow-in-Resolve-ACES-) that will walk you through the process in detail.
 The only difference is that we use PIZ compression.

-- If needed, you can easily transfer footage from Premiere Pro (````File>Export>Final Cut XML````) into Resolve (````File > Import Timeline > Import AAF, EDL, XML…````) with an XML file.
-To roundtrip back to Premiere, open the Edit page in Resolve, right-click the timeline from the Media Pool, and choose ````Timelines > Export > AAF/XML````, then when the export window appears choose XML from the file type dropdown and save.

 - **Ungraded footage.** All color correction and grades should be *disabled* for a VFX pull.
 An easy way to do this is to turn on "Enable Flat Pass" in the Resolve Delivery advanced options (again, see the above step-by-step guide).
 The basic idea is that VFX returns the ungraded plate to DI, with the VFX added, so that DI gets the full quality film plate back *as if it were filmed that way*.
 DI can then seamlessly insert it back into the conform and color grade everything together.